 Monitoring Ship Traffic

 For each vessel ≧ 300 gross registered tons that traversed the active vessel speed reduction zone, we calculate the total distance that each vessel traveled in the zone by measuring the distance between consecutive AIS data points.
 We then use the AIS device’s reported speed over ground to calculate the percentage of that distance that was traveled at or below a speed of 10 knots (18.5 km/h, 11.5 mph), in order to determine the vessel’s cooperation rate with NOAA’s voluntary 10 knot speed recommendation.
 The cooperation rate is calculated as the percentage of the total distance traveled at or below 10 knots.
-Vessels are assigned to operators using data from IHS Markit.
+Any nautical miles traveled in the area to be avoided (ATBA) in southern California are classified as penalty miles and get counted against nautical miles traveled at or below 10 knots.
+Vessels are assigned to operators using data from IHS Markit and cross referenced with Marine Exchange of Southern California data for the Santa Barbara Channel.
 This is the best available data; however, vessel lists may differ from other sources, and operators are encouraged to contact email@example.com with any suggested modifications to their vessel list.
 Cooperation rates are displayed for all operators that have at least 100 nautical miles of transit distance in the vessel speed reduction zone.
-AIS analysis is only provided for the Southern California vessel speed reduction zone at this time.
+AIS analysis is only provided for the Southern California and San Francisco vessel speed reduction zone at this time.